swarnika-cmd/HTTP-1.1-Server/README.md

-Multi-threaded HTTP Server Implementation (Java Sockets) This project implements a simplified HTTP/1.1 server from scratch, focusing on low-level TCP socket programming, concurrency management using a thread pool, and adherence to core HTTP protocol specifications (GET/POST, persistent connections, headers, etc.).
+Multi-threaded HTTP Server Implementation (Java Sockets) For this project, I built a simple HTTP/1.1 server from scratch using Java sockets.
+The main goals were to get hands-on experience with low-level TCP socket programming and to manage concurrency properly with a thread pool.
+I also focused on following some core HTTP specs like handling GET/POST requests, persistent connections, and proper headers.

 🚀 Getting Started
-Prerequisites
+What You Need
-Java Development Kit (JDK) 17+
+Java Development Kit (JDK) 17 or higher

-The project directory structure must be maintained as follows: [Project Root]/{src, resources/{uploads, index.html, ...}}.
+Make sure your project folder looks like this: [Project Root]/{src, resources/{uploads, index.html, ...}}

-Build and Run Instructions
+How to Build and Run
-Navigate to the project root directory:
+Go to your project’s root directory:

-Bash
+bash
 cd C:\Users\somva\first program\ComputerNetworks\Project
-Compile the source code (using UTF-8 encoding to avoid symbol errors):
+Compile the Java files (I used UTF-8 encoding to avoid weird symbol errors):

-Bash
+bash
 javac -encoding UTF-8 src/Server.java src/RequestHandler.java
-Run the server: The server accepts up to three command-line arguments: [Port] [Host Address] [Max Thread Pool Size].
+Run the server!
+You can pass up to three arguments: [Port] [Host Address] [Max Thread Pool Size].

+Here are the defaults and some examples:

-Argument	Default Value	Example
+Argument	Default	Example
 Port	8080	8000
 Host Address	127.0.0.1	0.0.0.0
 Max Threads	10	20
-Example Run Command:
+Example command line:

-Bash
+bash
 java -cp src Server 8000 0.0.0.0 20
-(Press Ctrl+C to stop the server.)
+(Press Ctrl+C to stop the server when you want.)

-🛠️ Implementation Deep Dive
+🛠️ What I Added / Improved
+I added a monitor thread that logs the thread pool status every 30 seconds to keep track of how busy the server is.

+The server now prints timestamps on logs for all major events like startup, connections, queue warnings, and shutdown.

+If the server gets too busy and the thread pool queue is full (over 50 connections waiting), it sends a 503 Service Unavailable response instead of crashing or blocking.

+I included a graceful shutdown hook so the server cleans up resources properly when stopped.

+You can customize the port, host address, and max threads easily before starting the server.

+Overloaded requests get a helpful 503 error with a Retry-After timeout to avoid spamming the server.

+💡 How It Works
-Thread Pool Architecture (Concurrency)
+Thread Pool Handling
-To handle multiple clients simultaneously, I opted to use the standard Java library's ExecutorService (Executors.newFixedThreadPool).

-Fixed Pool Size: This approach ensures the server strictly limits resource usage to the configured maximum thread count (default: 10), preventing the machine from being overwhelmed by a high number of requests.

-Automatic Queueing: When all worker threads are busy, the ExecutorService automatically places new client connections into an internal, thread-safe queue.
-This satisfies the requirement for connections to wait when the pool is saturated, without the need to manually implement locking mechanisms (like mutexes or condition variables) on the queue itself.

-The Worker: Each client connection is handled by a RequestHandler task, which is assigned to an available thread.

-Binary Transfer Implementation
-Handling images (.png, .jpg) and text files (.txt) required careful use of Java's low-level I/O to ensure data integrity.

-Binary Mode: All supported file types are read using a FileInputStream and transferred as a raw byte stream, which is crucial for preventing data corruption in binary files.

-Chunked Transfer: Data is streamed in 8KB chunks (byte[] buffer = new byte[8192]) rather than reading the whole file into memory, improving performance and reducing memory overhead, especially for large image files.

-Download Trigger: The response headers explicitly include Content-Type: application/octet-stream and the Content-Disposition: attachment header to force the browser to download the file instead of attempting to render the raw binary data inline.
+I decided to use Java's ThreadPoolExecutor to manage concurrency because it lets me monitor and control the threads better.
+This way, my server limits active connections to a safe max and queues up excess requests.

+Transferring Files
+The server streams files (like images and text) in chunks of 8KB instead of loading whole files into memory.
+This helps with performance and prevents memory issues.

-Connection Management (Keep-Alive)
+Connection Management
-The server supports persistent HTTP/1.1 connections:

-The connection defaults to keep-alive unless the client explicitly sends Connection: close.

-A loop inside the RequestHandler keeps the socket open to process subsequent requests from the same client.

-Timeout: The socket is set with a 30-second timeout (clientSocket.setSoTimeout(30000)).
-If no data is received within this time, the connection is closed (Requirement 8).

-Limit: Connections are closed after 100 requests to prevent resource monopolization.
+Connections stay alive by default unless the client says otherwise.
+There’s a 30-second timeout on idle sockets, and I limit clients to 100 requests per connection to keep things fair.

-🔒 Security Measures
+🔒 Security Stuff
-Security was a primary concern in the request handling logic:

-Path Traversal Protection: This was the most critical security step.
-Before accessing any file, the requested path is canonicalized using File.getCanonicalPath() and compared against the canonical path of the resources directory.
-Any attempt to access files outside this directory (e.g., using ../etc/passwd) immediately triggers a 403 Forbidden response.

-Host Header Validation: All requests must include a Host header that matches the server's running address (e.g., 127.0.0.1:8080).
-Missing or mismatched headers result in 400 Bad Request or 403 Forbidden, preventing requests meant for other domains from being processed.

-⚠️ Known Limitations
-JSON Validation: The server performs only a basic check for JSON structure (starts with { and ends with }).
-Full, robust JSON schema validation would require integrating a dedicated JSON parsing library.

-Error Handling: The current implementation uses simple HTML for error pages.
-A production-ready server would use standardized, configurable error templates.
+I made sure to block path traversal attacks by checking requested file paths carefully.

+The server rejects requests that don’t have the right Host header matching the running server address, so no sneaky cross-domain requests sneak through.

+⚠️ Things I Know Could Be Better
+JSON validation is basic, just checking for simple structure, not full schema validation.

+Error pages are simple HTML, nothing fancy for now.

+📋 Summary of Changes
+Thread pool monitoring and logging with timestamps.

+Clean server shutdown handling.

+Smarter rejection of extra connections with 503 responses.

+Clearer log messages for queue status and incoming connections.